 Homework 1

-1. Work with the topical text "Marketing" to build a key vocabulary from the bold words
+1. Work with the topical text "Marketing" to build a key vocabulary from the bold words2.
+Get ready to answer the questions for the topical text.

 3. Search in the Internet the information about additional 4 Ps in the marketing mix